C o m p a t i b i l i t y :

 You can still work with the bibliography on a Mac OS X system.
 Here is how:

-(A) EndNote version 7 (for Mac): If you can get hold of a version 7 of the EndNote program you can access the bibliography data bases on the CD as they are (EndNote 7 stops working under Mac OS X Lion, released 2011), without any conversion.
+(A) EndNote version 7 (for Mac; for clarification, this indeed refers to "version 7" and not "X7"): If you can get hold of a version 7 of the EndNote program you can access the bibliography data bases on the CD as they are (EndNote 7 stops working under Mac OS X Lion, released in 2011), without any conversion.
 However, we suggest you copy the data bases from the CD to your Mac's hard drive to convert them to a newer format; see below.